 Sunken Forest Tour

-Just to the west of Cherry Grove, you’ll find a breathtaking natural phenomenon: The Sunken Forest (pictured).
+Nearby, take a short ferry ride to check out a natural phenomenon that’s unique to Fire Island— The Sunken Forest.
 This collection of holly trees gets its name thanks to an optical illusion—the high dunes that separate it from the nearby beach tower over the forest floor, giving you the sense you’re below sea level as you stroll through on the boardwalk (technically you are not).
-Wander through on your own, or take a lighthouse tower tour ($10 adults, $5 seniors, $5 children; reservations required).

 SUNDAY